pursuit-curriculum/unit-dsa/objects/lesson-notes/README.md

 console.log(restComputer);
 ```

-Finally, we have a shortcut for adding key value pairs
+Finally, we have a shortcut for adding key-value pairs.

 ```js
 const a = 5;